Wolf Like Me (TV series): Season 1 (2022)

+Season 2 (2023)

 Production

 The six-part series was produced by Jodi Matterson, Bruna Papandrea and Steve Hutensky.
 It was written by Abe Forsythe, who also directed all 6 episodes.
 In April 2021 it was announced that Isla Fisher and Josh Gad would star in the series.
 In December further cast members were announced with Ariel Donoghue, Emma Lung and Anthony Taufa, and guest roles for Jake Ryan, Robyn Nevin and Nash Edgerton.
 The series was filmed in the Inner West of Sydney in the suburbs of Forest Lodge, Glebe, Ashfield and Ashbury, Western Sydney, Menai, Sutherland and regional NSW.
 On 26 April 2022, Peacock renewed the series for a second season.

-Release & reception
+Release and reception

 On 4 January 2022, a trailer was released, with it being described as "genre-bending."
 The series released all six 30-minute episodes on Peacock and Stan on 13 January 2022.

 The series became available to view in Canada on Amazon Prime on 12 January 2022.

 Overall, the series has been met by a positive reception.
-Metacritic, based on 8 reviews, assigned the first season a rating of 69 out of 100, indicating "generally favorable reviews".
+Metacritic, based on eight reviews, assigned the first season a rating of 69 out of 100, indicating "generally favorable reviews".
 Rotten Tomatoes gave the Season 1 a 65% critical approval rating and an average rating of 6.3/10 based on 20 reviews, though filtering for "Top Critics" the score rose to 75%.
 Stating that the Critic's Consensus of, "Wolf Like Me's mixed bag of occasionally disparate elements takes time to gel, but Isla Fisher and Josh Gad make it easy to be patient."